LOADING ...

 Bắt đầu làm bài nào

-He was just and old country in a small Georgia town
+He was just and old doctor in a small Georgia town

 As day by day in his kindly way he us one and all

-His only ambition it seemed was to find sure cures for aches and
+His only ambition it seemed was to sure cures for aches and ills

-Why nearly the folks in our home town
+Why half the folks in our home town

-And yes I'm one of them too were in by ol' Doc Brown
+And yes I'm one of too were ushered in by ol' Doc Brown

-When we made our first debaut ah he his dimes
+When we made our first ah he needed his dimes

-But he would pass it on to some soul that he said needed it worse than he
+But he would pass it on to some poor soul that he said it worse than he

-So when hard times hit our town and each meager purse
+So when hard times hit our and drained each meager purse

 The scanty income of Ol' Doc Brown went from bad to worse

-He had to sell his furniture why he even pay his office rent
+He had to sell his furniture why he couldn't even pay his rent

 On the post at the curb below to advertise his wares